Cassandra: Gift of prophecy

-Her cursed gift from Apollo became an endless pain and frustration to her.
+Her cursed gift became an endless pain and frustration to her.
 She was seen as a liar and a madwoman by her family and by the Trojan people.
 Because of this, her father, Priam, had locked her away in a chamber and guarded her like the madwoman she was believed to be.
-Though Cassandra made many predictions that went unbelieved, the one prophecy that was believed was that of Paris being her abandoned brother.
+Though Cassandra made many predictions that went unheeded, the one prophecy that was believed was that of Paris being her abandoned brother.